 When springtime arrives, beekeepers discover some dead bees from the winter due to Varroa mites.
 These insects multiply really fast killing many worker bees.
 Vigilance and thorough inspections can help you discover an infestation early.

 Varroa mites are more in August and September and this is when the queens stop reproducing.
-Broods are the what Varroa mites feed on and when there are none, they’ll shift their attention to worker brood cells.
+Broods are what the Varroa mites feed on and when there are none, they’ll shift their attention to worker brood cells.
 Imagine the effect on the worker bee population?
 Simply put, this can be catastrophic for the whole colony in winter.

 During winter, there is not much to do with the hives if you already did all the right things in late summer and fall.
 However, you still have to keep your sight on mites.
 Count for mites in sticky-board for about three days and treat them if necessary removing the chemical strip after six weeks.